ClassiCube/ClassiCube/readme.md

 ## Compiling - for Android

+NOTE: If you are distributing a modified version, please change the package ID from `com.classicube.android.client` to something else - otherwise Android users won't be able to have both ClassiCube and your modified version installed at the same time on their Android device

 ##### Using Android Studio GUI

 Open `android` folder in Android Studio (TODO explain more detailed)